owid/covid-19-data/public/data/README.md

 # Data on COVID-19 (coronavirus) by _Our World in Data_

 Our complete COVID-19 dataset is a collection of the COVID-19 data maintained by [_Our World in Data_](https://ourworldindata.org/coronavirus).
-It is updated daily and includes data on confirmed cases, deaths, and testing.
+It is updated daily and includes data on confirmed cases, deaths, and testing, as well as other variables of potential interest.

 🗂️ [Download our complete COVID-19 dataset (CSV)](https://covid.ourworldindata.org/data/owid-covid-data.csv)